karimitani/Statistical-Arbitrage/README.md

 # Statistical-Arbitrage
-Statistical arbitrage strategy using pair trading
+Statistical arbitrage strategy using pair trading on Pepsi and Coca-Cola stocks